I’d like to book a session, what should I do?

 How can I contact you, and when are you available?

-My clinic days are Tuesdays and Thursdays, 12-7pm.
-If you need to contact me between sessions, my telephone number is 07533 525174 and my email address is email@example.com.
-I will do my best to respond within 24 hours.
+My clinic days are Tuesdays, Thursdays and Saturdays.
+If you need to contact me between sessions, you can text or leave me a message on 07533 525174 or email me at firstname.lastname@example.org.
+I will do my best to respond on my next working day.

 How is Ceara Osleger pronounced?